lauralogozzo/lauralogozzo.github.io/index.md

 <p align = "center">
 I am currently a post-doctoral fellow in Dr. Matt Bogard's lab at the University of Lethbridge.
-Broadly, my research focuses on carbon cycling in freshwater and coastal ecosystems.
-I am particularly interested in characterizing dissolved organic matter (DOM) cycling and transport between terrestrial and aquatic pools and its linkages to greenhouse gas fluxes.
-I utilize a combination of field- and lab-based methodologies, such as DOM optical measurements, PARAFAC modelling, and radiocarbon.
+Broadly, my research focuses on carbon cycling in freshwater and coastal ecosystems, using
+a combination of field-, lab-, and modelling-based methods.
+I am particularly interested in characterizing human impacts on aquatic ecosystems, especially as it relates to dissolved organic matter cycling, carbon transport between terrestrial and aquatic pools, and greenhouse gas emissions.

 </p>
 <p align = "center">
   Originally from Brooklyn, NY, I attended Fiorello H. LaGuardia High School, majoring in fine arts.
-  I did my PhD with Dr. Pete Raymond at the Yale School of the Environment (YSE), where I studied dissolved organic matter and iron cycling in large rivers.
+  I completed my PhD at the Yale School of the Environment (YSE) in 2022, where I studied dissolved organic matter and iron cycling in the Connecticut River watershed.
   I received my B.S. and M.S. from CUNY City College of New York, where I studied Earth and Atmospheric Sciences.
 My Master's thesis examined the export of colored dissolved organic matter from Chesapeake Bay tidal marshes, and its subsequent photochemical and